gavinsimpson/ggvegan/README.md

 where `fobj` is the object returned by `fortify`.

 A further design decision is that ggvegan `fortify` methods for ordination objects will return all possible sets of scores and the set returned can not be chosen by the user.
-Instead, the sets of scores to be plotted shoudl be chosen at the `autoplot` stage.
+Instead, the sets of scores to be plotted should be chosen at the `autoplot` stage.

 ## Status
 The following `autoplot` methods are currently available